UnitedColective/point-of-creation-framework/CITATION.md

 **APA:**
 ```
-Sterling A.M.
+Sterling, A.M.
 (2026).
 The Point of Creation: A Unified Framework for Generative
 Self-Governance.
 Independent Research.
 https://github.com/UnitedColective/potential-adventure
 ```